Gamefist/Skuddbot-v2-wiki/DonatorPerks/message-database.md

 # Message Database

-{% hint style="warning" %}
-This page contains features that have not yet been released!
-Features mentioned on this page may not be final.
-{% endhint %}

 ## Introduction
 The message database is a feature where donators can add strings of text to a list of messages.
 These messages are used throughout the bot mostly in a random fashion.